Fidelity vs Robinhood vs Charles Schwab in 2026

 • Exchange-Traded Funds (ETFs)

-Robinhood and Fidelity support cryptocurrency trading.
-Schwab and Robinhood also offer futures trading.
-Fidelity and Schwab offer bonds, mutual funds, foreign stocks, OTC securities, and closed-end funds.
-Schwab has forex trading, while Robinhood offers event contracts.
+Robinhood and Fidelity permit cryptocurrency trading.
+Schwab and Robinhood offer futures.
+Fidelity and Schwab also give customers access to bonds, mutual funds, foreign stocks, and many other investment choices, while Robinhood also supports certain OTC securities and closed-end funds.
+Schwab supports forex trading, while Robinhood offers event contracts.

 Compare Fidelity Schwab Robinhood

-Unlike Robinhood, Fidelity and Schwab offer traditional advisory services with human financial planners available at branch offices.
+Fidelity and Schwab, unlike Robinhood, also have traditional advisory services with access to human financial planners at branch locations.

-All three firms support taxable, joint, and retirement accounts.
-Schwab and Fidelity also offer additional options like custodial and 401(k) accounts.
+All three firms support taxable, joint, retirement, and custodial accounts.
+Schwab and Fidelity still go further with broader workplace-retirement offerings, including 401(k)-related options.

 Winner: Tie between Fidelity and Schwab.